Creating and accessing an instance

 - PLAN - plan with which the new instance will be created.
 The plans consist of cores, RAM and storage.

 - VOLUMES - we recommend to change from "Volume" option to "Local" in this field.
 You can add additional volumes by pressing the "+" button next to the "Volume" field.
 In the instance reconfiguration form, when changing the size of the instance, you must remember that by selecting the Volume option, the storage size of the volume will not change.
 If you select Local, the Storage size will increase according to the selected plan,

 - NETWORKS - the instance will be created correctly if the <tenant_name>_local network is selected.
-The "external" network is available in this field, but this network is responsible for pool of the public addresses and an attempt to create an instance under this network will fail.
+The "external" network is available in this field, but this network is responsible for the pool of the public addresses, and an attempt to create an instance under this network will fail.
 The "StorageNFS" network is needed when you want to create File Share, but also an instance cannot be created only under this network.
 Can be attached with the <tenant_name>_local network.
+Note that the network "<tenant_name>_local" must be selected first, as the interface of the first network will be automatically configured.

 - AVAILABILITY ZONE - select the "nova" option,